denten-books/plain-text/2-surface.md

 information between their members.
 Whatever the political goals, we must also become a bootstrapping community, capable of affecting the means of intellectual its own intellectual production.

+[^ln2-follow]: I reproduce the text verbatim and preserving the line breaks, since formatting is an important part of the reported experience.

+[^ln1-timefob]: The source for the cryptic phrase is likely
+@weller_early_1918, 21 and 30: "We were then in the midst of an exciting political campaign, and it was then for the first time that the well known sentence was inaugurated,---'Now is the time for all good men to come to the aid of the party;' also the opening sentence of the Declaration of Independence [...] were repeated many times in order to test the speed of the machine."

+[^ln2-reading]: All of the technologies I list here exist today (in the second decade of the twenty-first century) commercially, much beyond the prototype stage.

+[^ln2-translate]: Translations are mine, unless cited otherwise.

+[^ln2-barthes]: "The work is a fragment of substance," he writes.
+The work is "moderately symbolic" where text is "radically symbolic."
+The work "occupies space of books," where the text is "a process of demonstration," "experienced only in an activity of production."
+He writes also that "the Text cannot stop (for example, on a library shelf); its constitutive movement is that of cutting across (in particular, it can cut across the work, several works)" [@barthes_work_1978, 156-7].

+[^ln2-descartes]: It is difficult to resist quoting from Descartes's *Meditations on First Philosophy* when discussing idealism.
+He writes: "Let us consider the things that people ordinarily think they understand best of all, namely the bodies that we touch and see.
+I don't mean bodies in general---for our general thoughts are apt to be confused---but one particular body: this piece of wax, for example.
+It has just been taken from the honeycomb; it still tastes of honey and has the scent of the flowers from which the honey was gathered; its color, shape and size are plain to see; it is hard, cold and can be handled easily; if you rap it with your knuckle it makes a sound.
+In short, it has everything that seems to be needed for a body to be known perfectly clearly.
+But as I speak these words I hold the wax near to the fire, and look!
+The taste and smell vanish, the color changes, the shape is lost, the size increases; the wax becomes liquid and hot; you can hardly touch it, and it no longer makes a sound when you strike it.
+But is it still the same wax?
+Of course it is; no one denies this.
+So what was it about the wax that I understood so clearly?
+Evidently it was not any of the features that the senses told me of; for all of them---brought to me through taste, smell, sight, touch or hearing---have now altered, yet it is still the same wax."

+[^ln2-marinetti]: "Il nostro amore crescente per la materia, la volontà di penetrarla e di conoscere le sue vibrazioni, la simpatia fisica che ci lega ai motori, ci spingono all'uso dell'onomatopea." [from Lo splendore geometrico a meccanico e la sensibilità numerica]

+[^ln2-echenbaum]: "Что касается 'формы', то формалистам было важно только повернуть значение этого запутанного термина так, чтобы он не мешал постоянной своей ассоциацией с понятием 'содержания', еще более запутанным и совершенно ненаучным" [@echenbaum part3 of Teoria Formalnogo Metoda]

+[^ln2-translate]: "In our discussion of this text we have been using an authoritative French translation of Plato, the one published by Guillaume Bude.
+In the case of *Phaedrus*, the translation is by Leon Robin.
+We will continue to refer to it, inserting Greek text in parenthesis [@derrida_dissemination_1981, 71]."

+[^ln2-gurevich]: Kittler mistakingly attributes "Algorithms in the World of Bounded Resources" to Brosl Hasslacher.
+The author is rather Yuri Gurevich, Principle Researcher at Microsoft Research and then a professor at the University of Michigan.
+Hasslacher's essay entitled "Beyond the Turing Machine" appeared in the same volume of collected essays, @herken_universal_1988.

+[^ln2-bottom]: For example, in the Open Systems Interconnection (OSI) model of communication, the top-most layer of protocols and interface method is called the "application layer" and the bottom-most layer the "physical layer" [@peterson_computer_2007, 26-28].
+Timothy Colburn and Gary Shute describe it as being "responsible for encoding bits onto a transmission medium, whether wires, fiber optics, or radio broadcast, in ways that maximize the transmission rate and minimize sensitivity to noise [@colburn_abstraction_2007, 181].

+[^ln2-abstraction]: This is a topic of some contention in the literature.
+In his influential paper on the topic, James Moor includes the immateriality of software as one of the "three myths" of computer science.
+"As a practical matter, what we regard as computer instructions, and consequently what we regard as computer programs, is determined by computers available," he writes [@moor_three_1978, 215].
+Nurbay Irmark argues that software is instead a purely abstract artifact, akin to a musical work [@irmak_software_2012].
+See also
+@turner_programming_2013; @colburn_software_1999.

+[^ln2-turing]: The intellectual history of the Turing machine is well established, in multiple works on the subject.
+It follows the Greek Diophantus, René Descartes, Georg Cantor, David Hilbert, Gottlob Frege, Bertrand Russell, Kurt Gödel, Ludwig Wittgenstein [@petzold_annotated_2008;
+@herken_universal_1988; @grattan-guinness_development_1981].

+[^ln2-alt]: "We have to think (in a completely novel way) the relation between a science and the ideology [...] the fact that such an investigation confronts us with the observation that every science, in the relationship it has with ideology it emerged from, can only be thought as a 'science of ideology, would disconcert us, were we not forewarned of the name of the *object* of knowledge, which can only exist in the form of ideology" [@althusser_reproduction_2014, 46].

+[^ln2-derr]: See @derrida_writing_1978.
+I am alluding particularly to statements like "ethnology-like any science-comes about within the element of discourse," and "this moment was that in which language invaded the universal problematic; that in which, in the absence of a center or origin, everything became discourse-provided we can agree on this word-that is to say, when everything became a system where the central signified, the original or transcendental signified, is never absolutely present outside a system of differences.
+The absence of the transcendental signified extends the domain and the interplay of signification ad infinitum" (278-294).

+[^ln2-flip]: There is a long-standing joke in Marxist literature that involves flipping Hegel, who prioritized the transcendent spiritual over the physical and material forms of life, over "back to his feet."
+See for example
+@marx_marx-engels_1978: "The form of wood, for instance, is altered, by making a table out of it.
+Yet, for all that, the table continues to be that common, every-day thing, wood.
+But, so soon as it steps forth as a commodity, it is changes into something transcendent.
+It not only stands with its feed on the ground, but, in relation to all other commodities, it stands on its head, and evolves out of its wooden brain grotesque ideas, far more wonderful than 'table-turning' ever was" (320).
+See also @engels_ludwig_1941: "Thereby the dialectic of the concept itself became merely the conscious reflex of the dialectical motion of the real world and the dialectic of Hegel was placed upon its head; or rather, turned off its head, on which it was standing before, and placed on its feet again" (44). p5